jinadpatel/conjointProject/README.md

 # Review-Sharing-Website
 Project 2 : CONJOINT (Combined action or effort by a group of people working mutually towards a specific task)

-Submission by (Team/Captain): Rohit Singh
+Submission by (Team/Captain): Jinad Patel

-Group Members: Adithya Jayaprakash, Rohit Singh, Shravan Kiran, Jinad Patel, Vivek Tiwari and Hirava Savani.

 # Project Summary
 This is a Single Page Web application implemented using HTML, CSS, JavaScript, Node.js and MongoDB.